mobily-enterprises/js-kit/docs/index.md

 Hotplate is a normal module based on Express.
 However, it does expect a couple of extra things in your server file to work properly.

-* [Hotplate simple application](/docs/boilerplateSingle) -- A boilerplate you can use as bases for your own applications.
+* [Hotplate simple application]() -- NOT YET DONE.
+A boilerplate you can use as bases for your own applications.
-* [Hotplate multi-home application](/docs/boilerplateMultiHome) -- A boilerplate you can use as bases for your own multi-homed applications (where users can invite others to a workspace, or register themselves).
+* [Hotplate multi-home application]() -- NOT YET DONE.
+A boilerplate you can use as bases for your own multi-homed applications (where users can invite others to a workspace, or register themselves).

 This documentation will point to the Hotplate modules the sample applications use.
 You should study these applications and make yourself familiar with Hotplate's modules and the way they are used in real life applcations.